wawjr3d/jquery.autocomplete/README.md

 You can subscribe to a few useful events.
 After an input becomes an autocomplete, you will always be able to attach handlers to the following events.

 ####autocomplete:open
-When the results div opens.
+When the results element opens.

 	$("input").bind("autocomplete:open", function(e) {
 		console.log("autocomplete open");
 	});

 ####autocomplete:close
-When the results div closes.
+When the results element closes.

 	$("input").bind("autocomplete:close", function(e) {
 		console.log("autocomplete closed");
 	});

 ####autocomplete:search
 When a search begins.
-This event passes the `query` that was input when it fires.
+When it fires, this event passes the `query` that was input.

 	$("input").bind("autocomplete:search", function(e, query) {
 		console.log("autocomplete search for '" + query + "'");
 	});

 ####autocomplete:search:complete
 When a search completes.
-This event passes an object containing the `results` of the search when it fires.
+When it fires, this event passes an object containing the `results` of the search.
 The results can be extracted by calling `results.results`.

 	$("input").bind("autocomplete:search:complete", function(e, results) {
 		console.log("autocomplete returned results");